GeForce RTX 4060 vs GeForce RTX 3090

 The Bottom Line

 At $299.99, the GeForce RTX 4060 is the most affordable option.
 It takes the lead in tdp and dlss.
-Tagged as Budget Pick.
+Tagged as Best Benchmark Value and Most Efficient.

 Strengths